Situation in Ukraine

 Assaults on LGBTI-people have increased.
 It is not uncommon for individual gay-rights opponents to hunt down and threaten gay men in the streets of Kyiv.
 Like in Russia, neonazi-groups (“Occupy pedofily”) pretend to date gay men on the Internet to bring them into their houses where they humiliate them, film everything and put the movies online.
 In November 2014, unknown persons set fire to Zhowten cinema when it hosted the LGBTI-film festival Sunny Bunny.
 The police either offer insufficient protection or none at all to gay people.
 Thus, the country’s first gay pride parade in May 2012 had to be cancelled for security reasons.
 The mob of violent opponents was too large; two activists were beaten and critically injured.
 In 2014, the “March of Equality” was cancelled, too, for the same reasons.

 A bill banning so called gay propaganda (8711/0945) – in line with that currently law in Russia – has been waiting to be passed by the Ukrainian Parliament for a few years.
 On October 2, 2012 it was passed on its first reading.
-Now, after the recent Parliamentary elections in October 2014, it is null and void.
+Now, it is null and void.
 But if the draft, once, was registered again, lesbian, gay, inter and transgender organisations, including those working in the field of HIV-prevention, would be unable to work.
 Any information regarding homosexuality would be forbidden, with violations punishable by up to five years in prison.
 In Russia, this very law has led to a state-sponsored hunt for sexual minorities.

 Hope for a change